-We understand the pressure you have to manage costs while improving care.
-The HealthDirect team is committed to helping you achieve both.
-Customized drug formulary management, proactive regulation compliance programs, transition of care services, and processes designed to minimize expenses for Medicare Part D beneficiaries are just a few of the things we do to help our partners save money and improve care.
+We understand the pressures you have to manage costs while improving outcomes.
+At HealthDirect, we are committed to helping you achieve both.
+Our approach begins with strong pricing, but goes beyond a contract-rate to focus on drivers and controls.
+Drug formulary management, regimen reviews and pre-admit screening, and cost-alerts are just a few of the things we do to help our partners save money while improving care to their residents.

-HealthDirect pharmacists will collaborate with you and your residents’ physicians to develop a formulary and put a Nursing Home Formulary Collaborative Practice Agreement in place.
-HealthDirect pharmacists are then able to make therapeutic alternate drug selections in accordance with written guidelines established in the agreement.
+Where allowable by law, HealthDirect pharmacists will also work with physicians to develop a Collaborative Practice Agreement which allows us to make therapeutic alternate drug selections in accordance with written guidelines established in the agreement.